haraldkubota/elk-with-haproxy/README.md

 docker-compose up -d
 ```

-At this point you have a insecure (no accounts, no password) ELK _with HTTPS_.
+At this point you have an insecure (no accounts, no password) ELK _with HTTPS_.
 To add accounts, follow the instructions from https://hkubota.wordpress.com/2020/02/11/elk-with-https/